 Optional Toppings

-This moist apple cakes doesn't require a topping to be delicious, but if you prefer to have an extra layer of sweetness there are some terrific options.
+Apple Spice Cake doesn't require a topping or a sauce to be delicious, but if you prefer to have an extra layer of sweetness here are some terrific options.

-If you want to serve each slice warm, place each wedge of apple cake on a microwave safe plate and warm in the microwave for about 45 seconds on half power.
+If after the cake has cooled you want to serve each slice warm, place each wedge of apple cake on a microwave safe plate and warm it in the microwave for about 45 seconds on half power.

 Top Tips and FAQ